 Role Privileges HEROS role name UNIX group Basic ID number PLC.ConfigureUser This roles grants the rights on code r umber 123 .
-NC.ConfigUserAdvNC.SetupDrive NCConfigUserAdvNCSetupDrv 316315 PLC.ServiceRead This role allows read-only access dur This role can be used to display vario ormation NC.Data.AccessServiceRead NCDAServiceRead 3 24 0 Refer to your mad The machine mai chine manual. nufacturer can adapt the PLC roles. by the machine m change: The names of The number o ne tool builder (PLC) roles: are adapted nanufacturer, the following contents may the roles froles lity of the roles
+NC.ConfigUserAdvNC.SetupDrive NCConfigUserAdvNCSetupDrv 316315 PLC.ServiceRead This role allows read-only access dur This role can be used to display vario ormation NC.Data.AccessServiceRead NCDAServiceRead 3 24 0 Refer to your mad The machine mai chine manual. nufacturer can adapt the PLC roles.
+When the Machine t ne tool builder (PLC) roles: are adapted nanufacturer, the following contents may The names of the roles The number o froles The functiona lity of the roles